bitfocus/companion-module-analogway-awj/README.md

 ## :rocket: Version history:

 ### 2.4.0 (2024 upcoming)
-* Feature: add input freeze for Midra 4K and Alta 4K devices
+* Feature: add input freeze action, feedback and presets for Midra 4K and Alta 4K devices
+* Feature: add layer freeze action, feedback, variables and presets for Midra 4K and Alta 4K devices
 * Bugfix: Fix input freeze presets only generated for inputs with a name

 ### 2.3.0 (2023-06-28)